Clastify logo

 Easy

-What is the role of mucus in defence against disease?
+What is a role of mucus in defence against disease?

 A.